artsy/eigen/docs/images.md

 ### I want a cropped image url

-We have two ways of retrieving an image.
-1x standard density
-2x double density because of iPhone

-iPhone currently has more pixels so we want to opt for 2x .
-The way how we do this is to require

-A graphQL query
+Getting a cropped image of dimensions 1000x1000.

+This is a graphQL query you can try out at GraphiQL:

 ```
 {
 	show(id: "62dbddc6b70486000d2332bb") {
     images {
-      square: cropped(height: 500, width: 500, version: "normalized") {
+      square: cropped(height: 1000, width: 1000, version: "normalized") {
         url
       }
     }